 Words cannot express how excited I am for this weekend’s Cybathlon event – held in Zurich on the 8th of October.
-The Cybathlon is the brain child of ETH Zurich’s Robert Riener, a good friend of the ISEA and sports engineering community as a whole, even keynoting on this topic a few months ago at the Sports Engineering conference in Delft.
+The Cybathlon is the brainchild of ETH Zurich’s Robert Riener, a good friend of the ISEA and sports engineering community as a whole, even keynoting on this topic a few months ago at the Sports Engineering conference in Delft.
 The event pairs pilots (who are trained competitors with a disability) with an assistive technology to allow them to compete across a challenging circuit.
 73 athletes will come to compete in 59 different teams representing 25 different countries to tackle one, or more of the 6 competition disciplines.
 The teams are not only the elite research teams but the leading industry who are both pushing the envelope of science and technology to create these extraordinary machines.

 Robert Riener: Photo from ETH Zurich / Alessandro Della Bella

 This event not only excites me as a biomedical engineer – due to the cutting edge technology for enabling adaptive performance is on so, or even just as a researcher – seeing the bridging of the gap between researchers and industry work, but it most importantly excites me as a human.
-It is estimated that 15% of the world’s population live with a disability and 2.2% of the population are limited to a functionally significant degree.
+It is estimated that 15% of the world’s population live with a disability and 2.2% of the population is limited to a functionally significant degree.
 This number is in no way small and the subject of disability has an air of taboo around it.
-Sport and competition has always been a great way of removing barriers and uniting people, and through events like this we can celebrate the unity of man and machine to synergistically enable performance.
+Sport and competition have always been a great way of removing barriers and uniting people, and through events like this, we can celebrate the unity of man and machine to synergistically enable performance.